Locus of control: Applications

 They argue that a stronger relationship is found when health locus of control is assessed for specific domains than when general measures are taken.
 Overall, studies using behavior-specific health locus scales have tended to produce more positive results.
 These scales have been found to be more predictive of general behavior than more general scales, such as the MHLC scale.
 Norman and Bennett cite several studies that used health-related locus-of-control scales in specific domains (including smoking cessation), diabetes, tablet-treated diabetes, hypertension, arthritis, cancer, and heart and lung disease.

 They also argue that health locus of control is better at predicting health-related behavior if studied in conjunction with health value (the value people attach to their health), suggesting that health value is an important moderator variable in the health locus of control relationship.
 For example, Weiss and Larsen (1990) found an increased relationship between internal health locus of control and health when health value was assessed.
 Despite the importance Norman and Bennett attach to specific measures of locus of control, there are general textbooks on personality which cite studies linking internal locus of control with improved physical health, mental health and quality of life in people with diverse conditions: HIV, migraines, diabetes, kidney disease and epilepsy.

 During the 1970s and 1980s, Whyte correlated locus of control with the academic success of students enrolled in higher-education courses.
 Students who were more internally controlled believed that hard work and focus would result in successful academic progress, and they performed better academically.
 Those students who were identified as more externally controlled (believing that their future depended upon luck or fate) tended to have lower academic-performance levels.
 Cassandra B. Whyte researched how control tendency influenced behavioral outcomes in the academic realm by examining the effects of various modes of counseling on grade improvements and the locus of control of high-risk college students.

 Rotter also looked at studies regarding the correlation between gambling and either an internal or external locus of control.
 For internals, gambling is more reserved.
 When betting, they primarily focus on safe and moderate wagers.
-Externals, however, take more chances and, for example, bet more on a card or number that has not appeared for a certain period, under the notion that this card or number has a higher chance of occurring.
+Externals, however, take more chances and, for example, bet more on a card or number that has not appeared for a certain period, under the notion that this card or number has a higher chance of occurring, a belief known as the gambler's fallacy.